Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * **Save Shipping Details Info**
    * The Save Shipping Details Info checkbox is located on the checkout page and can be ticked by users if they want to save their info to their profile.
 It is only available to users who are logged in.
 * **Product Management**
    * The product management functionalities are only accessible to the admin of the website, who has to be logged into the website.
 The admin can access it via the top navbar and upon entry can proceed with adding new products.
 They can edit and delete products directly from the shop page and the product details page.
+* **Blog Management**
+   * The blog management functionalities are only accessible to the admin of the website, who has to be logged into the website.
+The admin can access it via the top navbar and upon entry can proceed with adding a new blog post via a form.
+They can edit and delete blog posts directly from the blog page.

 ### Features to implement in the Future

-* Functionality to let users save items to their wishlist
+* Functionality to let users save items to their wishlist.
-* Function to allow user to comment under each product and leave their review
+* Function to allow users to comment on blog posts.
+* Function to allow users to add guest blog posts.
+* Function to display a list of newly published blog posts on the blog page.

 ---
 <span id="technologies"></span>